Introduction

 Amy C. Edmonson, professor of Leadership and Management at Harvard Business School, describes psychological safety as a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes and that the team is safe for interpersonal risk taking.
 (2)

-Applying these two definitions in the workplace shows us that psychological safety is more than a concept, it is a powerful management tool that frames a safe work environment where every team member belongs and has a voice, the opportunity to learn, and the ability to actively participate.
+Applying these two definitions in the workplace shows us that psychological safety is more than a concept, it is a powerful leadership tool that frames a safe work environment where every team member belongs, and has a voice, the opportunity to learn, and the ability to actively participate.

 Why Psychological Safety Matters in Agriculture

 Agricultural operations place significant demands on teams.
-Isolation, long working hours, unpredictable weather, and ongoing operational pressures can lead to low morale, high worker turnover, increased accidents, and mental health and stress-related issues, among other undesirable outcomes.
+Isolation, long working hours, unpredictable weather, and ongoing operational pressures can lead to low morale, high worker turnover, increased accidents, mental health and stress-related issues, and reduced productivity.

 Under these conditions, it is crucial to build resilient teams that communicate openly.
 Workers must feel safe to report unsafe practices or near misses without fear of blame.
 Teams should be actively involved in suggesting and adopting new practices and be supported through continuous learning and education opportunities.
 This must occur within an atmosphere of respect for diverse cultural backgrounds, where everyone feels valued, included, and welcome.